 9. Follow the 5-ingredient rule

 If you are not sure how healthy the item is, read the ingredients.
 The 5 ingredient rule is a great rule to stick to.
-If you cannot pronounce ingredient, that’s a strong indication that the food you are going to buy is full of non-organic ingredients and preservatives.
+If you cannot pronounce ingredients, that’s a strong indication that the food you are going to buy is full of non-organic ingredients and preservatives.
 Remember, the fewer ingredients a food has, the healthier it is.

 It might take some patience and time, but stay dedicated and it’ll definitely pay off in the end.
 Do you have any tips for eating clean?
 Share them, please!